EXCLUSIVE-United Arab Emirates set to run Kabul airport in deal with Taliban, sources say

 But after months of back-and-forth talks, and at one point raising the possibility of a joint UAE-Turkey-Qatar deal, the Taliban is set to hand the operations in their entirety to the UAE, who had previously run Afghan airports, the sources said.

+An agreement would help the Islamist militants ease their isolation from the outside world as they govern an impoverished country beset by drought, widespread hunger and economic crisis.
+It would also hand Abu Dhabi a win in its diplomatic tussle with Qatar for influence.

-Under the deal with the UAE, Afghans will be employed at the airports, including in security roles, a criteria that was crucial to the Taliban who staunchly oppose the presence of foreign forces, sources said.
+Under the deal with the UAE, Afghans will be employed at the airports, including in security roles, crucial for the Taliban who want toshow they can create jobs but also because they staunchly oppose the presence of foreign forces, sources said.

-An Emirati state-linked contractor would also provide security services, while talks continue on the management of Afghanistain's airspace, they said.
+An Emirati state-linked contractor had been contracted to provide security services, which should be announced soon, while negotiations over airspace management are ongoing, they said.

-Emirati state-linked GAAC, which was involved in running security and ground handling services at Afghan airports before the Taliban takeover, was awarded the ground handling contract in May soon after Taliban officials visited Abu Dhabi.
+The militants in May awarded the ground services contract to UAE state-linked GAAC, which was involved in running security and ground handling services at Afghan airports before the Taliban takeover, shortly after Taliban officials had visited Abu Dhabi.

 SECURITY CONTRACT